-Cerner EHR vs Epic EHR
+Cerner EHR vs Epic EHR: An Actionable Comparison

-Normally, a good deal of research is required to pick the most suitable EHR solution for you to best suit your medical practice.
-While the services provided by most healthcare IT vendors are more or less the same, there are some points of comparison that demand thorough consideration.
+Normally, a good deal of research is required to pick a fitting EHR software suited to a particular practice.
+While the services provided by most healthcare IT vendors are more or less the same, there are some points of distinction among their offerings that demand thorough consideration.

-Difference between Cerner and Epic
+The Basic Difference between Cerner and Epic

-Interoperability Ticker is another feature available on the Cerner website that helps in keeping a track of pharmacy and clinical transactions along with health data exchange.
-For years, Cerner has improved towards initiatives that help industry get to a common language that promotes a free and secure exchange of health data.
+The ‘Interoperability Ticker’ is another feature available on the Cerner website that helps in keeping a track of pharmacy and clinical transactions along with health data exchanges.
+For years, Cerner has gravitated towards initiatives that help the industry get to a common language that promotes a free and secure exchange of patient health records.

 Epic, additionally, offers a ‘Happy Together‘ feature.
-This utility enables healthcare providers and patients to access data with multiple sources in a centralized, merged portal view.
-It further assists healthcare organizations to take actions such as searching information across the health systems, duplicate lab order checking, direct messaging, scheduling, recovering reference-quality images while working as a single unit.
+This utility enables healthcare providers and patients to access data from multiple sources through a centralized, merged, portal view.
+It further assists healthcare organizations to take actions such as searching information across health systems, duplicate lab order checking, direct messaging, scheduling, and recovering reference-quality images while working as a single unit.

 Implementation and Installation